margaritovamariya/Instant-messenger---homework-1/README.md

 To implement a prototype page that displays a list of channels and allows switching between them.
 The messages in them may be fixed.
 USING tab panel
 The goal of this component is to display tabs controll.
 It supports vertical and horizontal tabs.
+Implementing just basic html, css and js because the page is just prototype.
+The final project will include the upgraded version.
 ## Usage

 ### Script